 Bruce is married to Sheri Newble with two adult children and two grandchildren.
 Bruce’s spare time is spent with family and friends, heavily engaged in social media, on golf courses and performing his duties with DUNN Enterprises securing personal services and consultant contracts as an associate director and producer through Raycom Sports, CBS, The NFL Network, NBC, Fox Sports and the ESPN family of Networks for College Football, Basketball, Baseball, Racing, Lacrosse as well as other Olympic sports.

 Bruce earned a Bachelor of Science in Communication degree at Ohio University.

 - Matt Freedman, BSJ ’97, MSA '98

-Matt Freedman is the senior vice president of branding at Continental Office.
+Matt Freedman is the chief operating officer at Ologie in Columbus, Ohio.
 He has been building brands and leading teams in both agency and client settings for more than two decades.

 Matt’s background includes a strong history of brand development, consumer promotions, retail merchandising, events, sponsorships and strategic planning for clients in financial services, higher education, consumer packaged goods, pharmaceutical and food and beverage industries.

 He earned a Bachelor of Science in Journalism degree and a Master of Sports Administration degree from Ohio University.

 Valerie’s career path has taken a few twists and turns since graduation from Ohio University.
 Her first job entailed purchasing responsibilities for the Delta Queen overnight paddle wheeler entailing everything from ordering roast beef to diesel fuel.
 Shortly after, she started reviewing restaurants and writing feature stories for Ohio Magazine.
 That position transitioned into a similar position at The Cincinnati Enquirer, where she wrote about fashion and travel, and wrote a weekly restaurant review column for several years.